 Types of Cybercrime

-These are used to make an online service unavailable and take the network down by overwhelming the site with traffic from a variety of sources.
+DDoS attacks are used to make an online service unavailable and take the network down by overwhelming the site with traffic from a variety of sources.
 Large networks of infected devices known as Botnets are created by depositing malware on users’ computers.
 The hacker then hacks into the system once the network is down.

 Botnets are networks from compromised computers that are controlled externally by remote hackers.
 The remote hackers then send spam or attack other computers through these botnets.
 Botnets can also be used to act as malware and perform malicious tasks.